Ready to explore the possibilities?

 A prioritised opportunity backlog

-Categorised, ranked and commercially sensible — a short list of bets leadership can act on.
+Categorised, ranked, commercially sensible.
+A short list of bets you can act on.

 -